radargun/radargun/docs/architecture/design_documentation.md

 In order to interface the vendor-specific API with RadarGun, we need an adaptation layer.
 As there are usually multiple features that each Plugin provides (such as lifecycle, information about cluster, transactions, java.util.Map-like interface etc.), RadarGun defines interfaces called Traits (annotated with @Trait, see org.radargun.traits package).

 RadarGun retrieves the Traits from a Service - this is a class (annotated with @Service) in the Plugin which binds the Trait implementation (as functionality) to the instance of the distributed system.
 The Service is created before each scenario and persists until the scenario ends.
-It can have several no-arg methods annotated with @ProvidesTrait - these are called after the service is created and the runtime objects returned are analyzed: this way RadarGun detects which Traits the Service provides.
-Checkout [the list of provided Traits]({{page.path_to_root}}architecture/trait_list.html).
+It can have several no-arg methods annotated with @ProvidesTrait - these are called after the service is created and the runtime objects returned are analyzed: this way RadarGun detects which Traits the Service provides.{::comment} Checkout [the list of provided Traits]({{page.path_to_root}}architecture/trait_list.html).{:/comment}

 Each plugin may provide multiple Services (in order to spare resources).
 For example, plugin infinispan60 provides service with Infinispan in embedded mode, service with Infinispan HotRod client, and service that can run standalone Infinispan Server.
 The plugin and service is selected in configuration using:

     <setup plugin="my_plugin" service="my_service" />

-The service name here is only symbolic; each plugin contains the file conf/plugin.properties which binds these names to the implementing class:
+The service name here is only symbolic; each plugin contains the file `conf/plugin.properties` which binds these names to the implementing class:

     service.my_service=com.my.Service

-Note that each plugin is loaded in its own classloader, which has all JARs from the plugins' lib/ directory and RadarGun's main classloader as its parent.
+**Note:** Each plugin is loaded in its own classloader, which has all JARs from the plugins `lib/` directory and RadarGun's main classloader as its parent.
 When some stage has a property that accepts class name, the class is usually loaded from this classloader in order to allow plugin-specific classes to be used.

 ### Statistics and Reporters

-The statistics of tests executed and events detected throughout the benchmark are stored on the Master node in-memory until all configurations (cluster sizes x configurations) are executed.
+The statistics (values measured and events detected) obtained throughout the benchmark processing are stored in-memory on the Master node until all configurations (cluster sizes x configurations) are executed.
 Then these are passed to each of the configured reporters in order to create the desired output.

-Those methods on Traits that should be benchmarked are called Operations.
-The Trait provides a constant Operation (uniquely identified with some name in form TraitName.MethodName) that is passed to the statistics to identify this operation.
-In some scenarios, we need to denote a special version of this operation (to be distinguished in the statistics) - you can use the derive() method on the operation to create a suffixed version of this operation.
+Methods on Traits that should be benchmarked are called Operations.
+The Trait provides a constants `Operation` (uniquely identified with a name in form TraitName.MethodName) passed to the statistics to identify these methods.

+> In some scenarios, we need to denote a special version of this operation (to be distinguished in the statistics) - Operation.derive() method can be used to create a suffixed version of this operation.

-Usually, on thread operates on private instance of statistics.
-The statistics from multiple threads/slaves can be later merged.
-The list of statistics from stage form a Test - in one test, the results of one Operation should be approximately same, e.g. you should provide the same size of an argument.
+Usually each thread on slave operates on private instance of statistics, the statistics from multiple threads and subsequently slaves can be merged.
+The list of statistics from stage form a Test - in one test, the results of one Operation should be approximately same, provided that parameters of the stage execution ar the same.
 The results of a Test from different service configurations can be later compared against each other in the reporter.
-If the results are expected to change during the Test execution (e.g. because we increase the number of testing threads, or the amount of data stored in the service grows), we can split the test into Iterations - this is more convenient and allows better presentation than using distinct Tests.
+If the results are expected to change during the Test execution (e.g. because we increase the number of testing threads, or the amount of data stored in the service grows), we can split the test into Iterations - this is more convenient and allows better presentation than using distinct Tests (chack `repeat` stage).

+> Many tests provide option to apend test results to previous iteration of the same stage, check `amend-test` parameter

 The Reporters are pluggable and implemented in a similar fashion as the plugins: each reporter module contains file plugin.properties with the reporter classes it provides.
 Currently implemented reporters can create HTML report or CSV files convenient for further processing, but storing the results in a database is one of expected contributions to the reporter system.